Ostkaka: Hälsingeostkaka

 This is only made with the base ingredients, with local variations being some cream or sugar added, but regardless less sweet than the other kind.
 The press-strained curd is further pressed into a baking dish and baked at medium heat until fully set.
-Whether it should receive a fine coat of saffron or not is still up for heated debate.
+Whether it should receive a fine coat of saffron or not is still up for debate.

 When cold, it can be stored until serving, at which time it is sliced and reheated in the oven in a bath of cream until it just begins to boil.
-By the time it is served, the heat should have evened out through the dish to perfect temperature.
+By the time it is served, the heat should have evened out through the dish to the correct temperature.

 Smålandsostkaka

 Cream, sugar, eggs, almonds and bitter almond are added to the curd, which is strained but not pressed, to create a batter that then is poured into the baking dish.

 Originally, the Småland variety is cooked in a large copper pot with a thin layer of protecting tin.
-A legend tells that guests were only allowed to take their portions from the centre of the ostkaka, thereby avoiding the most traces of the copper that may have leached from the borders.
-Said as often is that the centre is the creamiest and most succulent, and thus more suited to offer the guests.
+A legend tells that guests were only allowed to take their portions from the centre of the ostkaka, thereby avoiding the most traces of the copper which may have leached from the borders.
+It also said that the centre is the creamiest and most succulent, and thus more suited to offer the guests.
 The rest was saved for the servants and children.
 Either way, the dish is baked to the consistency of scrambled eggs before taken out.